 1960 also saw the start of missile silo construction at Lincoln with word that the base would operate Atlas ICBMs soon.
 12 silos were placed near Eagle, Elmwood, Avoca, Nebraska City, Palmyra, Tecumseh, Cortland, Beatrice, Wilber, York, Seward and Brainard.
 After a difficult construction the sites were soon operational in late 1962 under the 551st Strategic Missile Squadron.
 The massive ICBM contained a 3 megaton warhead and had the range to strike targets in the Soviet Union.
 A five man crew watched over the missile for many hours at a time, waiting for the call to raise the missile out of its protective silo and to launch it at a predetermined target.

 Due to the new threat posed by Soviet ICBMs, the Air Force began to develop a rapid-response alert program aimed at sending several bombers airborne in a matter of minutes.
-This was realized at Lincoln AFB with the alert pad in 1960.
+This was realized at Lincoln AFB with testing in 1957 and the construction of the alert pad in 1960.
 Here, 8 Stratojets sat on 24/7 alert for several years backed up by others on the north ramp.
 If an alert was called these bombers had to be airborne in less than 15 minutes.

-In October 1962, during the Cuban Missile Crisis, Lincoln dispersed its bombers in case of attack and raised its new missile force out of the ground on alert.
+In October 1962, during the Cuban Missile Crisis, Lincoln dispersed its bombers in case of attack and raised its very new missile force out of the ground on alert.
 The Army Nike missile sites also went on alert.Tense moments arose but the crisis ended without major confrontation.
-This would be the peak of Lincoln Air Force Base's time during the middle of of our 20th century.
+This would be the peak of Lincoln Air Force Base's time of detterence during the middle of the 20th century.

 1962 also saw the beginnings of the 4362nd Support Squadron (later changed to Post-Attack Command and Control Squadron or PACCS) where B-47 bombers were converted to serve as communication relay aircraft in the event of nuclear war.
-The 4362nd came under 307th control.
+The 4362nd came under 307th control, soon however the EC-135 "Looking Glass" aircraft replaced the EB-47Ls.

 Soon during March 1965, the 307th Bomb Wing